Career Counseling

 — Kimberly Watts Hoggatt, Licensed Professional Counselor in San Antonio, TX

-I am a trained career counselor, with over 7 years of experience in employment counseling.
-As an integrative career counselor, I work with clients to help them identify potential emotional barriers in order to move forward with career transitions; using my clinical tools like expressive arts, mindfulness & CBT.
-As a certified MBTI (Myers Briggs Trait Instrument) trainer, I enjoy administering the MBTI test, interpreting it; helping clients incorporate this knowledge to understand work issues.
+I am a trained career counselor, with over 10 years of experience in vocational counseling.
+As an integrative career counselor, I work with clients to help them identify potential emotional barriers in order to move forward with career transitions, using my clinical tools like expressive arts, mindfulness & CBT.
+As a certified MBTI (Myers Briggs Trait Instrument) trainer, I enjoy administering the MBTI test, interpreting it; helping clients incorporate this knowledge to understand work issue

 — Shelley Samuels, Licensed Professional Clinical Counselor in Oakland, CA